BotInABoxER/codercar-site/docs/setup/printing/front-mount.md

 nav_order: 7
 ---

-{% include model-viewer.html file="front-mount" alt="Project Rover's Front Mount - version 0.5.3" %}
+{% include model-viewer.html file="front-mount" alt="CodeRcar's Front Mount - version 0.5.3" %}

 The Body has two places where Front Mounts can fit on with two M3 screws.
 Front mounts sit on top of the Motor Controllers, and they allow you to put something like a 8x8 LED Matrix or an Ultrasonic Sensor on top of them.